gavinbaker999/gavinbaker999/README.md

 I have also been using NodeJS (using the express framework) to develop projects including a GraphQL API server and a graphical chat system – ‘Chatter Box’ – at [https://ehschatter-box.herokuapp.com/](https://ehschatterbox.herokuapp.com/) that includes features for automatic chat text language translation into 5 languages and interaction with MongoDB and Microsoft Azure storage blobs data stores.
 I also written a couple of NodeJS modules - hosted on NPM – a message queue store and general-purpose utility modules.

-I also hav an active intrest in electronics, projects include the fore-mentioned weather station and robotics projects.
+I also have an active intrest in electronics, projects include smart home, weather station and robotics projects.

 Over the last few years, to deal with the increasing complexity of software deployment, I have developed a ‘Job Control System’ that runs on Microsoft Access.
 Also been involved in the role of DevOps to cover the tool chains need to build and deploy my software (including use of Github for source control and Github Actions for CI/CD pipelines) and backup\hardware\software recovery plans and the use of Perl to code data translation and website scripts.